 - Juvenile Myositis (JDM): Juvenile myositis affects children under 18 years of age and there are only 3,000-5,000 known cases.
 The symptoms are basically the same as the other forms however they start at a much younger age.
 Many cases can be Juvenile Dermatomyositis or JDM and present with the skin rash and muscle weakness.
 Cases of juvenile myositis may also experience contractures that can shorten the muscle and can cause joints bend and remain bent.
 Exercising the muscle lightly can help prevent this from happening.
 Some other symptoms of juvenile forms include belly aches, moodiness, fatigue, muscle weakness, rash as seen with Dermatomyositis, difficulty reaching up, trouble lifting the head, and in some cases patients experience a hoarse sounding voice.
 Children with Juvenile Polymyositis experience all of the above symptoms minus the skin involvement seen with JDM.

-The best way to actually diagnose myositis is via a muscle biopsy usually of a thigh muscle.
+One of the best ways to diagnose myositis is via a skin or muscle biopsy.
+For muscle, it is usually taken from a muscle that is the weakest or is shown to have active disease on an MRI.
 The surgeon takes a sample deep within the muscle closest to the bone (skeletal muscle).
-Although there are blood tests that doctors will order and monitor, they only work in some of the patients and are non specific in most cases.
+Although there are blood tests that doctors will order and monitor such as CPK’s, they only work in some of the patients and are non specific in other cases.
 Thus a muscle biopsy will be performed.
-After my long battle with Hopkins and 4 or 5 other doctors, I started to see a local Rheumatologist here in town.
+After my long battle with University and local doctors, I started to see a new local Rheumatologist here in town.
 On my very first visit as we were reviewing my notes from other doctors and hospitals, he asked if I had ever had a muscle biopsy.
 I was stunned.
-Immediately it hit me that a muscle biopsy makes all the sense in the world since my main issue was muscle related.
-It was through that biopsy that, after two years of being sick, I was finally diagnosed with Polymyositis.
+Immediately it hit me that a muscle biopsy made all the sense in the world since my main issue was muscle related.
+It was through that biopsy, after two years of being sick, that I was finally diagnosed with Polymyositis.

 There were many things I learned from that experience and hope to share with other patients going through similar situations.
 It is important to keep going and not let yourself give up.
 This will only cause a deep depression, further weaken the muscles and keep you from getting some type of treatment hopefully sooner rather than later.
 If you are anything like I was then, you will want to simply stay in bed and hide and try to sleep through the nightmare, but you have to try and stay somewhat active if you can; it is important to keep as much strength for as long as you can.
 Also of extreme importance is not letting your doctors become complacent.
 You have hired them to work for you and your health and that also means you can fire them anytime and find another doctor.
 If my family and I had left it up to my doctors back then, there is a very good chance I would either be wheelchair-bound or would have died by now.
 That is the honest truth given to me by one of my proactive doctors.
 If you find yourself with a doctor like I had when I needed a diagnosis and treatment, speak up and let them hear your concerns.
 If it continues, find another doctor.
 You know when you are sick so do not allow the professionals that you have hired to give up on you or act as if you are wasting their time.
 This is your health and their job we are talking about.

 I am thankful I did not give up.
 With the new doctor and his order for a muscle biopsy, I once again had hope that something would show and it did.
 The first part of my medical mystery was solved (later issues to come however).
 On my return visit to my doctor for the results, I found that the first part of my medical mystery had been solved.
 The muscle biopsy, as I mentioned, confirmed that I have polymyositis (inflammatory myopathy) and it was time to start treatments since so much time had been wasted.
-Armed with the proof of my illness, polymyositis, and on my doctors suggestion, I returned to Hopkins for them to review my case once again.
-After much talking with the two physicians, I was again told that I do NOT have myositis and they wanted to see the actual biopsy slides rather than just a report.
-I called the appropriate hospital to have them send the slides to Hopkins and a month later I received an addendum to their initial report stating that I do in fact have polymyositis.
+Armed with the proof of my illness, polymyositis, and on my doctors suggestion, I returned to the University hospital for them to review my case once again.
+After much talking with two physicians, I was again told that I do NOT have myositis and they wanted to see the actual biopsy slides rather than just a report.
+I called the appropriate hospital to have them send the slides to the University and a month later I received an addendum to their initial report stating that I do in fact have polymyositis.
 A victory?
 I am not entirely sure.
 It was more frightening and disappointing if anything and I felt I was owed an apology considering it was their initial report that placed psychosomatic disease into my medical reports allowing other doctor’s to think the same and leaving me without a diagnosis and more important, treatment.
-As you may assume, I have never returned to Hopkins since then, even when they opened their new Myositis Center.
-It is run by the doctors I saw back then and I simply do not feel comfortable with them treating me.
-Even though it took a long time and was hard on me and my family, it finally paid off and I could let go of that part and begin anew with treatments to help me gain my life back.
+Even though it took a long time and was hard on my family and me, it finally paid off and I could let go of that part and begin anew with treatments to help me gain my life back.

 Myositis Treatments: Not too many

-As you can see, the common link between the different types of myositis is muscle weakness (caused by inflammation) and pain in a lot of cases.
-It unnerves me that back in 2003 when I first became ill, my doctors had included myositis as a possibility but quickly took it off the list because I was in pain and back then pain was not considered a part of myositis.
-In the literature back then it stated that in a small number of cases (25%) pain was a symptom with myositis.
-And, to me, that felt like proof enough that I could have myositis since it had been reported in at least some cases.
-Hopkins told me no way; pain is not found in myositis.
+As you can see, the common link between the different types of myositis is muscle weakness (caused by inflammation) and pain in an estimated 40% of cases.
+It unnerves me that back in 2003 when I first became ill, my doctors had included myositis as a possibility but quickly took it off the list because I was in pain.
+Back then pain was not considered a part of myositis.
+University doctors told me no way; pain is not found in myositis.
 The literature out there now states that a large number of myositis cases experience pain, so apparently research has been ongoing and they are finding out more and more each year.
 I will admit that nothing about my illness has been easy for me, my partner Charlie, and my family or even for my doctors.
 Each and every symptom has either contradicted one another or the testing would contradict other testing.
-But, I finally got the diagnosis and have been treating it which is a huge improvement over not knowing at all.
+But I finally got the diagnosis and have been treating it which is a huge improvement over not knowing at all.
 And, at that time, we did not know that polymyositis was the only thing wrong with me – there was and is something going on with my bone marrow (my overlap syndrome) and I will cover that much later in this blog.

 Having myositis is, as you have read, painful, emotional, tiring, debilitating, and depressing.
 Think about all of the sudden losing everything you once knew: your job, ability to drive, ability to walk and run, losing friends because they no longer know what to say or do, waking up or staying up all night due to bone-crushing pain and the list could go on and on.
 There is so much loss accompanied by chronic illness and it is easy to become a negative person.
 The thing is that being negative requires even more energy so we must stop and try to find the good things we still have and for me, have gained by having myositis.
 It may sound crazy to some, but I have truly learned so much about life and love from being ill that I do not think I would trade this knowledge and these experiences for never having had to deal with myositis.